unravelbibek/10daysfreewebdevelopmentworkshop/README.md

 # 10daysfreewebdevelopmentworkshop

-## Hello Fellow Community Members, This repo This repository Contains all the files used in the workshop, to follow along or revise later.
+## Hello Fellow Community Members, <br/>
+## This repository contains all the files used in the workshop to follow along or revise later.

 ### you can just clone or downlaod the zip file from here, simply downlaod unzip and revise:
 `Day 1` [Download Day 1 Zip](https://github.com/whoissubedibibek/10daysfreewebdevelopmentworkshop/raw/main/day_1/day_1.zip) <br/>